gijs/applitude/index.md

 The project currently is very much work in progress and therefore not very well documented; you will find loose ends and corners.
 You'll only get something out of it if you're seriously into Xtext DSLs and iPhone development with Objective C.

-It works great for my own projects and I'm making it open source because I'm standing on the shoulders of giants here; I would never have taken that road without the Xtext project and the Applause code being open source; both very much spurred my interest in using DSL languages for my day-to-day development work.
-I'm making it open source to ease collaboration with other developers on the same road.
+It works great for my own projects and I'm standing on the shoulders of giants here; I would never have taken that road without the Xtext project and the Applause code being open source; both very much spurred my interest in using DSL languages for my day-to-day development work.
+I'm making my own enhancements open source as well to ease collaboration with other developers on the same road.

 ## Getting started